marriammahmed/IT_MoonEnhancementandMedicalImaging/README.md

         processed_data = image_data.copy()
         operation = params.get('operation')

-        # ... (keep the other elif blocks for other operations)
+        # ... (keep the other elif blocks for other operations if necessary)

         elif operation == "Contrast Stretching":
             # Ensure we are working with a floating point image for calculations